If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Character Concept Art #1

-A known total of four separate concept art sketches were drawn up for Geno.
-Interestingly, all of the designs feature Geno with a sword.
-The final game instead opts for finger guns as his main weapon and an elbow cannon as his alternate one.
+Four early-design concept art sketches were drawn up for Geno.
+Most notably, these designs feature Geno with a sword - the final game instead opts for finger guns as his main weapon and an elbow cannon as his alternate one.

-• The first-listed design seemingly depicts him as a tall knight with wild hair and a face mask, as well a Super Star emblem on his belt piece.
-Geno is also seen here with a wind-up key, something which was later ditched as he was made more akin to a wooden doll, though interestingly his hood does feature a pattern resembling a wind-up key, likely a nod or carry over from this early design.
+• The first-listed design depicts him as a tall knight with armor, a bevor, and wild hair, as well a Super Star emblem on his belt piece.
+Geno is also seen here with a wind-up key, something which was later ditched as he was made more akin to a wooden doll instead of a wind-up toy - interestingly though, on his final design, his hat does feature a pattern resembling a wind-up key, a possible reference to his toy-like origins.

-• The second-listed design is similar to the first, only with wilder hair, the star emblem being moved to his chest with the eyes removed, the wind-up key being removed, the hip piece now featuring a tail, and the sword having a more elaborate design.
+• The second-listed design is a seemingly more refined version of the first, with wilder hair, the star emblem being moved to his chest with the eyes removed, the wind-up key being removed, and the hip piece now featuring a tail-like area.
+The sword is also bigger, and uses a Super Star as the crossguard.

-• In the third-listed design, while this iteration retains a similar sword design, also features a cape, hat, more protruding hair, and longer legs.
-The clothing choice is notably similar to his final's.
-Worth noting is also the already more artificial-looking body, with feet more akin to mechas.
-This design was also used in a preliminary animation test.
+• In the third-listed design, while this iteration retains a very similar sword design, it also features a cape, hat/hood, more protruding hair, and longer legs.
+The clothing choice is notably similar to the final's.
+Worth noting is also the already more artificial-looking/mechanical body/legs and feet.
+This design was also used in a preliminary animation test - which also reveals this design had blonde hair instead of orange in the final.

 • The fourth-listed design, proportion-wise is similar to Geno's final design.
-He has sharper eyes, what seems to be either a different hat and/or hair, a face mask, and once again a sword which seems seems similar in size to the second-listed concept art.
+He has sharp eyes, what seems to be either a different hat and/or hair, a face mask, and once again a sword, this time in a sheath.

 (Source: Tweet by Kazuyuki Kurashima)